 - Time: 1 hour 6 minutes

-One of the key aspects of being able to use customer data is to ensure its privacy.
+A key aspect of using customer data is ensuring privacy.
 Data privacy is a field that has quickly become one of the most in-demand skills in almost every industry.
-Learning how to manage data privacy is an extremely lucrative skill and we recommend it for everyone interested in databases.
+Learning how to manage data privacy is an extremely lucrative skill, and we recommend it for everyone interested in databases.

 This course will prepare you to make informed and ethical decisions surrounding using, selling, and sharing data.
-We highly recommend taking this course to learn the value of customer privacy, your duties towards the customers, and how to pursue your business goals well while adhering to high ethical standards.
+We highly recommend taking this course to learn the value of customer privacy.
+Your duties towards the customers and how to pursue your business goals while adhering to high ethical standards are also topics covered here.

 Introduction to Databases